 Meyerland Houston History

 Meyerland’s history is writ large upon the community’s name.
-Three generations of the Meyer family played integral roles in both the development of the neighborhood and its eventual growth.
+Three generations of the Meyer family played integral roles in the neighborhood's development and its eventual growth.

 In the 1890s, Joseph Meyer started buying land southwest of Houston.
 He accumulated 6,000 acres of former rice fields and the vast acreage was divided up among his sons upon his death.
 George Meyer decided to develop his 1,200 acres share of the estate, the area now known as Meyerland.